-“Look, you’re not the first business to hit a wall.
+“Look, you’re not the first business to hit a bottleneck.
 You’re in good company.”

 That’s what I told the leadership team of a $50 million family-owned food company I’d been working with for some time.
 And I wasn’t just blowing smoke up their you-know-whats either.
 In the business world, realizing that what worked before is not working now is par for the course.